 The principles on which Heritage’s transformation was based were inspired by several schools of thought – the Waldorfs, Montessori, Krishnamurthy, Sri Aurobindo and Kurt Hahn, who propounded expeditionary learning and founded the Atlantic College in Wales.
 It is interesting to note that the genesis of the IB programme was based on Kurt Hahn’s work in outbound learning and his belief that education is about deep immersive learning with real purpose that really moves and touches learners so that they confront who they really are and solve real life problems.

 That truly has been the spirit of IB.
 However, the risk in the process of templatising is often that of dilution of the spirit.
-Heritage is an endeavour to keep that spirit alive so that children benefit from the kind of education that IB originally intended to deliver.
+Heritage International Xperiential School, the top international school in Gurgaon, is an endeavour to keep that spirit alive so that children benefit from the kind of education that IB originally intended to deliver.

 A learning community where each is free to be and grow towards the realisation of his/her highest human potential through a harmonious integration of spirit, heart, mind and body.

 The school will encourage and enable, in thought, word and deed, authenticity of being and transparency, and by implication discourage all acts of hypocrisy, pretension and double standards.

 The Heritage community will provide the space to be, learn and grow to all its members.
 It will strive to nurture the freedom of choice in learning and doing, without in any way compromising the rigour and discipline of learning.